scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 didn't have soylent for that.
 Will probably have a couple leftover breadsticks tomorrow for dinner along with my soylent.

+### Day 44

+Ended up going out to see Suicide Squad and had dinner before hand with friends so I only had soylent for lunch today.
+Also didn't get to eat my breadsticks yet either.
+Maybe I'll have those tomorrow sometime while trying to do a full day of soylent again.
+I figure if I can manage a full weekend of just Soylent then I'll treat myself to a pizza or something on Monday.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/